carrotdata/carrot-cache/README.md

 ```

 Bear in mind that allocations tracking is expensive and slows down the appliaction by factor 20-30.
-To check code on memory leaks you need to enable debug mode (described above) and use provided API to print memory allocator statistics:
+To check the code on memory leaks you need to enable the debug mode (described above) and use the provided API to print the memory allocator statistics:

 ```
 UnsafeAccess.mallocStats.printStats();